veilchen-web/veilchen/docs/tutorial_app.rst

     import sqlite3
     from veilchen import route, run, debug, template, request, static_file, error

-    # only needed when you run Bottle on mod_wsgi
+    # only needed when you run Veilchen on mod_wsgi
     from veilchen import default_app